- Service for increment purposes

 12. Where work performance issues have not been resolved as part of normal performance management processes and the supervisor and/or Head of Work Unit considers the level of performance does not warrant incremental progression, the following steps are to be taken:

 - Seek advice from a HR Business Partner if discussions with an employee may lead to a recommendation to withhold an increment;

 - Prepare a memo recommending the employee's increment be withheld.
 The memo is to be signed by the supervisor and the employee before being submitted to the relevant Executive Member for consideration.
 It should be received by the Executive Member at least one month before the due date of the increment;

 - Refer the approved memo to HR Services at least two weeks before the due date of the increment; and

-- Initiate action in accordance with the Managing unsatisfactory performance procedure within six weeks of the increment's due date.
+- Initiate action in accordance with the Enterprise Agreement within six weeks of the increment's due date.
 If the Managing Unsatisfactory Performance review results in no action being taken, the employee's increment will be approved and backdated to the incremental progression due date.

 13. Each month, HR Services will send a reminder email to the Head of Work Unit with a list of employees who are eligible for incremental progression, their salary information and increment dates.
 The list will include employees who will be eligible for progression in two months' time (ie the report sent in February will provide details of employees eligible for increments in April).